 The Roman Catholic Diocese of Portsmouth

-£40-45,000 per annum depending on experience plus contributory pension
+£30,000 per annum plus defined benefits contributory pension

-Reporting to the Director of Finance and IT
+Reporting to the Director of Communications and Fundraising.

 The Diocese of Portsmouth comprises 90 parishes across Hampshire, Dorset, Berkshire (except Slough), South Oxfordshire, the Isle of Wight and the Channel Islands.
 Formed 19th May 1882 by the division of the Diocese of Southwark, the Diocese of Portsmouth has a presence in every community and can offer ministry and mission to all who come to us, working towards the Bishop’s vision of Bringing people closer to Jesus Christ through his church.

 - To play a key role within a small but growing Development / Fundraising team.

 - The post will primarily be to prepare applications to a range of funders, in order to secure support for a variety of projects across the Diocese.